About the Artist

 Louise Beck, a Julian Ashton Art School graduate, is represented in many art collections both locally and overseas.

 Her work has been featured in a number of joint exhibitions around Sydney including the Watch House Gallery Balmain, Gallery hm at Redfern and the Arthouse Hotel Sydney.
-She has also won a number of awards for both her landscapes and her portraiture while exhibiting at the Hunters Hill, the Drummoyne and the Lane Cove Art Sociey Exhibitions over the past 10 years .
+She has also won a number of awards for both her landscapes and her portraiture while exhibiting at the Hunters Hill, the Drummoyne and the Lane Cove Art Society Exhibitions over the past 10 years .

 Commissioned portraiture comprises a significant part of Louise’s artistic output, but she accepts commissioned work with landscapes and private gardens as well.